The city of Brisbane comes fully alive in October, as the best of the fashion world join together for a month-long series of stylish events.

 We’re excited about this 5th year of mixing culture and style, and we’re grateful for the wonderful community of supporters who’ve encouraged our growth.

 The Pacific Fashion Festival will be held at Cloudland in Brisbane on Saturday, 13 October 2018.
-Click on this Facebook link for all the latest news about the event and how to grab a ticket, so you don’t miss out on this fabulous show for a good cause.
+Click on this Facebook link for all the latest news about the event and information about how to buy a ticket.
+Don’t miss out on this fabulous show for a good cause, you will be blown away with a fashion show that mixes culture and style effortlessly.

 “Clothes is just something you put on to cover yourself … fashion is a way to communicate,” Dries van Noten, Belgian fashion designer.